Max Kepler Player Props: Twins vs. Mariners

-After going 2-for-5 with a double, a home run and three RBI in his most recent game, Max Kepler and the Minnesota Twins take on the Seattle Mariners (who will hand the ball to Bryan Woo) at 9:40 PM ET on Tuesday.
+After going 2-for-3 with a double and two RBI in his last game, Max Kepler and the Minnesota Twins take on the Seattle Mariners (who will start Luis Castillo) at 9:40 PM ET on Wednesday.

-In his most recent game, he racked up three RBI (going 2-for-5 with a double and a home run) against the Mariners.
+In his most recent appearance, he had two hits (going 2-for-3 with a double and two RBI) against the Mariners.

 Max Kepler Game Info & Props vs. the Mariners